jeremytammik/tbc/a/1951_disable_error_failure.md

 The Failure API is a great help in many cases.
 Handling warnings can be achieved using a [warning swallower](http://thebuildingcoder.typepad.com/blog/2016/09/warning-swallower-and-roomedit3d-viewer-extension.html#2).
-Alexander [@aignatovich](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1257478) [@CADBIMDeveloper](https://github.com/CADBIMDeveloper) Ignatovich, aka Александр Игнатович, explains how real errors are more difficult but also possible in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [disabling error with `Error`  severity](https://forums.autodesk.com/t5/revit-api-forum/disable-error-with-error-severity/m-p/11004220):
+Alexander [@aignatovich](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1257478) [@CADBIMDeveloper](https://github.com/CADBIMDeveloper) Ignatovich, aka Александр Игнатович, explains how real errors are more difficult but also possible to handle in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [disabling error with `Error`  severity](https://forums.autodesk.com/t5/revit-api-forum/disable-error-with-error-severity/m-p/11004220):